dwalend/Disentangle/README.md

 Semirings can be composed.
 ScalaGraphMinimizer takes advantage of this by supplies some semirings that decorate a core semiring, and harvest additional details about the minimal paths and subgraphs explored.

-* OnePath which finds one minimal path between start and end nodes by supplying the next node as an Option[Step]
+* OnePathFirstStep which finds one minimal path between start and end nodes by supplying the next node as an Option[FirstStep]
-* AllPaths which finds all minimal paths between start and end nodes by supplying a set of possible next nodes within an Option[Steps]
+* AllPathsFirstSteps which finds all minimal paths between start and end nodes by supplying a set of possible next nodes within an Option[FirstSteps]

 ## Customizing ScalaGraphMinimizer

-Customize ScalaGraphMinimizer with your own LabelGraphBuilders, Semirings, and algorithms.
+Customize ScalaGraphMinimizer with your own Semirings, and algorithms.

+//todo start here
 ### Creating a Custom LabelGraphBuilder

 You are very likely to need your own LabelGraphBuilder to create a label graph from your own specialized graph.
 The easiest way is to extend AbstractLabelGraphBuilder and fill in